software-mansion/protostar/website/docs/tutorials/09-profiling.md

 You can only run profiling for a single test case
 :::

-Protostar will run the test in profiling mode (it may take a little more than ususal) and produce a file `profile.pb.gz`
+Protostar will run the test in the profiling mode (it may take a little more than ususal) and produce a file `profile.pb.gz`

 Then you can read the profile using:
 ```shell